karastojko/mailio/README.md

 * version 0.13.0 (Q4/2017): UTF-8 filename of an attachment.
 * version 0.14.0 (Q4/2017): Mail content is sent with attachments as another MIME part.
 * version 0.15.0 (Q1/2018): Line policy applied to the header.
 Clang/MacOS build support in Makefile.
-* version 0.16.0 (Q1/2018): Autoconfig, Visual Studio/Windows build.
-From/Sender headers fix.
+* version 0.16.0 (Q2/2018): Cmake scripts tested on Linux, MacOS and Windows.
+Sender header added.

 # Contributors #